moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

-My position, Lecturer With Potential Security of Employment, is expected to demonstrate effectiveness and impact in three primary aspects which are detailed in the `UCD APM 285`_: *Teaching and Learning*, *Professional Achievements and Activities* [why is this not italicized?], and *University and Public Service*.
+My position, Lecturer With Potential Security of Employment, is expected to demonstrate effectiveness and impact in three primary aspects which are detailed in the `UCD APM 285`_: *Teaching and Learning*, *Professional Achievements and Activities*, and *University and Public Service*.
 For the time period of **July 1, 2016 to June 30, 2018**, I detail below the activities that have contributed to each of the above three topics.
-I have included many hyperlinks to the results of my work.
+I have included many hyperlinks to the results of my work in the writing.
 Please follow them if you have further interest.

-I am requesting a 1.5X merit due to the fact that I have believe I have exceeded the minimum standards for both "Teaching and Learning" and "Professional Achievements and Activities".
+I am requesting a 1.5X merit due believing I have exceeded the minimum standards for both "Teaching and Learning" and "Professional Achievements and Activities".

+Teaching and Learning
-- Teaching and Learning: I have taught 130% more units than has been outlined for the LPSOE track [should you link to language?] over that past two years and have went above and beyond to innovate the courses I have taught.
+   I have taught 130% more units than has been outlined for the LPSOE track over that past two years and have went above and beyond to innovate the courses I have taught.
-- Professional Achievements and Activities: I have published 2 journal articles, 3 conference papers, hosted a very successful research conference in my field of work, and presented my work extensively along with carrying enough funding to support numerous students.
+Professional Achievements and Activities
+   I have published 2 journal articles, 3 conference papers, hosted a very successful research conference in my field of work, and presented my work extensively along with carrying enough funding to support numerous students.

 .. _UCD APM 285: https://aadocs.ucdavis.edu/policies/apm/ucd-285.pdf